 Features of Microsoft Remote Desktop for Android

-- This is a free application which is easily available for download as Google’s Playstore
+- This is a free application that is easily available for download as Google’s Playstore

 - Through this app, you can access remote resources through your Remote Desktop Gateway